jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

 * ``target`` is the path/address I want to move the original file_ or folder_ to
 * this allows me to rename a file_ or folder_ in one step, the other way would be to

-  - copy the original file_ or folder_
+  - copy the original file_ or folder_ from the source
   - paste the copied file_ or folder_ at the target
   - delete the original file_ or folder_